dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-1.md

 Confirm that you have the latest [.NET SDK](https://dotnet.microsoft.com/download/dotnet) installed.

-In a command shell opened to the project's root folder:
+In a command shell:

 * Change to the directory using the `cd` command to where you want to create the project folder.
 * Use the [`dotnet new` command](/dotnet/core/tools/dotnet-new) with the [`blazor` project template](/dotnet/core/tools/dotnet-new-sdk-templates#blazor) to create a new Blazor Web App project.
-The [`-o|--output` option](/dotnet/core/tools/dotnet-new#options) passed to the command creates the project in a new folder named "`BlazorWebAppMovies`" at the current shell directory location.
+The [`-o|--output` option](/dotnet/core/tools/dotnet-new#options) passed to the command creates the project in a new folder named `BlazorWebAppMovies` at the current shell directory location.

   > [!IMPORTANT]
   > Name the project `BlazorWebAppMovies`, including matching the capitalization, so the namespaces match for code that you copy from the tutorial to the app as you follow this tutorial.